 So, while I don’t have the answers to this problem, I do have a few ideas about keeping on top of your wellbeing as a remote worker.
 I think this is especially important for people who have never worked from home before.
 Some people in particular, who have jobs that involve spending time outdoors, will really struggle with the change in pace, so hopefully, this will be helpful for them.

-If you’re struggling with having to stay indoors (with others in your personal space), the first thing to remind yourself is that you’re not a terrible person for finding that hard.
+If you’re struggling with having to stay indoors or with others in your personal space, the first thing to remind yourself is that you’re not a terrible person for finding that hard.
 It’s a huge change to the norm, and it doesn’t mean you or your family unit is a mess; you’re just all used to having your own independent lives.

 Take each day as it comes

-It’s perfectly fine to roll with things and see what happens each day, but without any kind of time to get something done, that can become a slippery slope.
-Look at the scope of your new daily routine (and lack of) and see where you could potentially pencil in one thing that can help you reconnect with your life prior to the lockdown.
+It’s perfectly fine to roll with things and see what happens each day.
+However, without any kind of time to get something done, that can become a slippery slope.
+Consider the scope of your new daily routine and see where you could potentially pencil in one thing that can help you reconnect with your life prior to the lockdown.

 The best time to go outside is when you really don’t want to

-If you can drag yourself out for a walk, the best time to do that is when you think you don’t want to.
-I’ve made a point this week of going out with Small-Me for a walk around the seafront, and I’ve felt so much better afterwards.
+If you can get out for a walk, the best time to do that is when you think you don’t want to.
+I’ve made a point this week of going out with my child for a walk around the seafront, and I’ve felt so much better afterwards.
 Even when I really didn’t want to go outdoors at all!

-Get dressed every day, but when you feel down then give yourself a day off
+Get dressed every day, but don’t forget to give yourself a day off

 One of the strongest misconceptions about freelancers and remote workers prior to all this is that we work in pyjamas or that we don’t bother getting up and dressed for work.
-Personally, I’ve always found this assumption to be pretty condescending, but with more of us than ever having to adjust to home working, it needs addressing.
+Personally, I’ve always found that pretty condescending, but with more of us than ever having to adjust to home working, it needs addressing.

-It’s very tempting to stay in your pyjamas all day when you’re home-based.
-The problem I find with that is that it’s harder to get yourself into a working frame of mind when you start to blur the lines between home and work.
-I’ve discussed this before but making sure you get dressed and ready as you would for a job outdoors can really help you ramp up your productivity indoors.
+It’s tempting to stay in your pyjamas all day when you’re home-based.
+For me though, it’s harder to get into a working frame of mind when I start to blur the lines between home and work.
+I’ve discussed this before but making sure you get dressed and ready for the day can really help you ramp up your productivity.
 I’m not suggesting you need to wear a full face of makeup and a trouser suit or anything, but if you get dressed and ready to work, you’re more likely to actually get something done.

 That said, it’s absolutely fine if you’re feeling a bit low to just give yourself a onesie day.
-My work attire is a weird hybrid of tracksuit bottoms and a sem-nice top most days!
-But everyone has days where they just feel a bit shit, and that’s totally to be expected right now.
-Don’t bash yourself if you need the odd day to relax, but make sure you don’t let it become too much of a habit.
+My work attire is a weird hybrid of tracksuit bottoms and a semi-nice top most days!
+But everyone has off days, and that’s totally to be expected right now.
+Don’t bash yourself if you need the odd day to relax, but try not to let it become too much of a habit.

 Don’t try to be ‘always on’

-Try and maintain some cut off points between your work time and your free time.
-With everything going on, this is something I have really struggled with, as I’ve been grabbing spare time here and there in small chunks whenever they’ve cropped up.
+Try and maintain some cut-off points between your work time and your free time.
+With everything going on, this is something I’ve really struggled with, as I’ve been grabbing spare time here and there in small chunks whenever they’ve cropped up.

-As a result, I’m tired, working really sporadically (if at all) and becoming a bit resentful of my family’s demands on my time.
+As a result, I’m tired, working really sporadically (if at all) and struggling with additional family demands on my time.
 That’s not fair on them and it’s frustrating for me.
 So, I’m going to try and plan out some scheduled time each day for me to do my work tasks and stick to it, no matter what.
-Hopefully, this will help ease the sense of chaotic energy that somehow spirals through the days of what seems like repetitive nothingness.
+Hopefully, this will help ease the sense of chaotic energy that spirals through days that feel so repetitive right now.